ButterCMS/laravel-starter-buttercms/README.md

 composer install
 ```

-### 2. Set API Token
+## 2. Set API Token

-To fetch your ButterCMS content, create an .env file from the .env.example file and  add your API token as an environment variable.
+To fetch your ButterCMS content, open .env file that was created during "composer install" and add your API token as an environment variable.

-### 3. Run local server
+## 3. Run local server

 To view the app in the browser, you'll need to run the local development server: